-Other than the equitable mortgage on the Company's investment property (office building) which was used to secure the borrowing from RMB (see note 25), the Group d significant restrictions on its ability to access or use its assets and settle its liabilities asides those resulting from the regulatory frameworks within which the insurance busines
+Other than the equitable mortgage on the Company's investment property (office building) which was used to secure the borrowing from RMB (see note 25), the Group does not har restrictions on its ability to access or use its assets and settle its liabilities asides those resulting from the regulatory frameworks within which the insurance business operates.

-The regulatory frameworks require all insurance companies to maintain certain levels of regulatory capital and liquid assets and comply with other ratios such as the solvency
+The regulatory frameworks require all insurance companies to maintain certain levels of regulatory capital and liquid assets and comply with other ratios such as the solvency margin.

 The Company's investment in subsidiaries was assessed for impairment as at 31 December 2019 with no trigger of impairment identified.
 Based on the result of this test, no impairment charge was recognised.
+(All amounts in thousands of Naira unless otherwise stated)